zuora/togai-java-client/docs/PricePlansApi.md

 Create a price plan

-Create a price plan and associate with customers to it  A price plan is a collection of pre-set conditions with prices that convert usage metrics into billable value.
-Price Plans and the roll up of items comprising the pricing plans are used to assign a customer to get the final bill value.
-Learn more about [Price plans](https://docs.togai.com/docs/priceplan) from our Guides
+This API let&#39;s you create and price plan Learn more about [Price Plans](https://docs.togai.com/docs/priceplan)

 ### Example
 ```java